 Kobo Daishi was a Buddhist monk, scholar and artist in Japan known as Kūkai during his lifetime.
 He founded the Esoteric Shingon School of Buddhism and you will see his name come up all over Japan as you travel around including Mt Misen on Miyajima Island and the caves at Hasedera temple in Kamakura.

 After the hall as you continue on towards the exit.
 There is a souvenir shop and public tearooms with lovely outdoor tables and red umbrellas where you could have matcha tea and sweets for Y500.

 Getting to Kinkaku-ji temple

-The north of Kyoto isn’t a particularly convenient location to get to unfortunately with most accommodation based either centrally or near the station.
-It’s not difficult though, just a little more time consuming than you would probably expect for the distance, it’s only 9 km from the station.
+The north of Kyoto isn’t a particularly convenient location to get to unfortunately with most accommodations based either centrally or near the station.
+It’s not difficult though, just a little more time-consuming than you would probably expect for the distance, it’s only 9 km from the station.

 Entry fees and facilities

 A small entry fee of Y400 is charged for entry.
-You will be given an attractive scripted entrance ticket and a brochure which includes a map of the grounds and some history on the temple in English.
+You will be given an attractive scripted entrance ticket and a brochure that includes a map of the grounds and some history of the temple in English.

 Things to do near the Golden Pavilion Temple